boswejac/ucd-csci2312-pa1/README.md

 a default constructor

+a constructor with input-defined variable initializations

+a destructor

-a constructor with input-defined variable initializations a destructor an accessor for each of the three member variables, a mutator for each of the three member variables, a functions that calculates the distance between two points, and a function that calculates the area of a triangle defined by three points
+an accessor for each of the three member variables

+a mutator for each of the three member variables

+a functions that calculates the distance between two points

+and a function that calculates the area of a triangle defined by three points

 The program asks the user for three 3-dimensional points, and, in turn,